kevyang267/kevyang267/README.md

 ## __**Hello there!**__ 👋

-- 🔭 **I am currently in university and working with the faculty of education on a new chat bot with AI**
+- 🔭 **I am currently working as an application developer!**
-- 😄 **I am currently applying for new jobs!**
-- 🌱 **I am currently learning more web development stacks (Angular + BootStrap)**
+- 🌱 **I am currently learning to hone my skills in development through web services.**
 - 📫 **How to reach me:** https://www.linkedin.com/in/kevin-yang-23102a222/
-- ⚡ **Fun fact: I am just excited to learn new things and find new technology fascinating.**
+- ⚡ **Fun fact: I lost some of my love for photography, but I am trying to improve my skills slowly**

 <!--